 Underperformance could be measured by earnings that lag behind competitors, dividends that haven’t increased, or any number of other economic metrics pertaining to the operations of a business.

-And finally, technical analysis indicators (those that appear on price charts) could indicate imminent underperformance.
+And finally, technical or fundamental analysis indicators (those that appear on price charts) could indicate imminent underperformance.

-Here are seven signs a stock could be underperforming.
+Here are seven signs a stock could be underperforming — which are important criteria to understand when investing in stocks.

 1. Falling Earnings